mindbeam/unbase/README.md

 ## Design Non-Goals:

+* Serializability - [Fundimentally incompatible](https://groups.google.com/forum/#!msg/cloud-computing/nn7Sw5T0eSE/NxOTUwD_0ykJ) with distributed systems.
-* SQL support - SQL may be added at a later date, but it should be considered only as a means of introspection / administration.
+* SQL support     - SQL might be added at a later date, but only as a means of introspection / administration.
+It